+- Mix together peanut butter, butter, and vanilla in a medium-size bowl with an electric mixer.
 Gradually add in 1 cup powdered sugar and mix until well combined.
 Add the last 3/4 cup powdered sugar and mix with your hands until all the sugar is gone.
 It will start feeling thick.

 - Shape dough into 1-inch balls and place on baking sheet.
 I like to use a small cookie scoop and then roll them in my hands.
 Place on baking sheet and then freeze for 15 minutes.

 - In a small bowl, melt chocolate melting wafers in the microwave for 60 seconds or in a double broiler.
 Stir until melted.